wp-plugins/universal-star-rating/readme.txt

 * Initial release with basic functionality to add star ratings inside posts

 == Upgrade Notice ==

+= 1.3.1 =
+The setting for the max amount of stars is now working and I changed the way images are build so that the source images are now much smaller.

 = 1.3.0 =
 Added some images and modified settings page so that you can choose one of them for your posts